kumahq/kuma-website/WRITING-DOCUMENTATION.md

 ## Markdown features
 If you want to see the full set of markdown features VuePress offers, please refer to [the official VuePress markdown documentation](https://vuepress.vuejs.org/guide/markdown.html).

+## Vale

+There's a github action to use Vale.
+You can add words to the dictionnary in `.github/styles/Vocab`.